symbiosis-cloud/symbiosis-docs/docs/guides/volumes.md

   volumeName: test-volume
 ```

-You can read more about persistent volumes and their options in the [official documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+You can read more about persistent volumes and how they can be configured in the [official documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 ## Creating a StatefulSet with a PVC